susanpallmann/witches-and-wagers/README.md

   * Improved the readme a little.
   * Added a basic function to re-add dummy database entry in case I mess up something.

+- [X] 08/26/21:

+  * Fixed a bug with the card animation caused by my database export from yesterday.

 ## To Do
 - [ ] Comment your old code, you lunatic
 - [ ] Finish creating database read/display functions